zshanhui/openfocus/README.md

 README.md

-OpenFocusd is WIP, and not ready to be used yet, but you can contact me if interested in cooperating on this project.
+OpenFocusd is WIP, however the preview is ready to be used.

 The goal of OpenFocusd is to create an open and privacy-first alternative to the popular StayFocusd Chrome extension which is owned by SensorTower, a marketing analytics corp.